legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 > In order to do the test convincingly, the researchers had to do what they did - show that an existing good AI resists being turned evil, and trust people’s common sense to realize that it generalizes \[in\] the other direction.

 Since Anthropic/Redwood wanted to test alignment faking both with and without prompting, they _had_ to go this route.
 My experiment only involved role-setting via system-prompting the LLM, so I was able to swap polarities.
-How good an idea that was, I'm not sure.

 ## GPT-4o Isn't Spotless